jitpack/jitpack.io/BUILDING.md

 # Multi-module projects

-If the project builds multiple modules JitPack will append the repository name to the artifact's groupId and the module's name will stay in the artifactId.
+If the project builds multiple modules JitPack publish all of them.
 It will also generate a module that includes all of repository's modules as dependencies.
 That way if you don't know which module you want you can get all of them by adding just a single dependency to your build file.

 To get individual artifacts of multi-module builds use `com.github.User.Repo` as group Id and `ModuleName` as the artifact Id.